 If you are a total nerd, to can keep a copy of your inventory in one great list!

 Buy in bulk.

 Warehouse stores are excellent choices for bulk purchases.
-Check out this write up all about warehouse stores.
+Check out this write-up, all about warehouse stores.

 Consider the cost of buying meat in bulk and separating it into family-sized portions.
-It might be worth supporting a local farmer and purchasing a portion of a cow or pig if you have freezer space.
+It might be worth supporting a local farmer and purchasing a part of a cow or pig if you have freezer space.

 When you are trying to build up your pantry staples, shop the flyers and travel to all the grocery stores.
-It is a temporary stock up and not something you need to do every week.
+It is a temporary stock-up and not something you need to do every week.
 But when you are running low, keep an eye out for the next sale.

 Use discount stores.

 Some stores exist to sell items close to expiration or are a buy-out from another store.
 They then sell them pretty inexpensively.
 We don’t have any near us, but I’ve traveled to Vermont to check out a few in the past.